CloudCannon/Jekyll-Tips/_posts/2016-06-25-client-editable-jekyll-sites.md

 ### Client Access

 Now the site is ready for our non-developer to update.
-We'll set up _Client Sharing_ which allows our client to update their site without having to create an account.
+We'll set up [Client Sharing](https://docs.cloudcannon.com/sharing/client-sharing/) which allows our client to update their site without having to create an account.
 Go to the Site Settings -> Client Sharing and set a password for your client.

-Our non-developer can view their live site at _something_.cloudvent.net (or you can set up a custom domain).
-To update their site they just add `/update` to the URL and enter the password we set.
+Our non-developer can view their live site at your-site.cloudvent.net (or you can set up a custom domain).
+To update their site they just add `/update` to the URL and enter the password we set earlier.

 ### The Client Workflow
 Once the client logs in they see their site with coloured boxes highlighting the editable regions.
-The client can update content directly inline by clicking on the yellow box.
+The client can update content directly inline by clicking on text.

 ![CloudCannon update inline](/img/casts/client-editing/update-inline.png)